blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 A [industrial equipment monitoring](https://blues.com/industrial-equipment-monitoring/) reference design that gives machine-tool OEMs **hourly summarized telemetry** from their installed base — spindle load, feed-rate override, run/idle minutes, cycle counts, average cycle time, operator ID, and observed active-alarm-transition counts — with **immediate cellular alarm delivery** for fault and overload events that carries the full alarm code in each alarm note.
 CNC controllers that expose telemetry over **Modbus TCP** supply the data; a direct point-to-point Ethernet link captures it without touching the machine shop's OT network.
 Normal telemetry (spindle statistics, run/idle minutes, cycle data) batches into hourly `cnc_summary.qo` notes; alarms bypass that cadence and arrive in Notehub within the Notecard's session-establishment window; operator-ID transitions emit immediate `cnc_operator.qo` notes as they occur.

-## Quickstart: First Device in Under Two Hours

-1. **Flash the Arduino OPTA** with `firmware/cnc_spindle_tracker.ino` (requires Arduino IDE + Mbed OS Opta Boards core).
-2. **Get ProductUID** from [notehub.io](https://notehub.io), paste it into the sketch, reflash.
-3. **Wire**: Cat6 from OPTA RJ45 → CNC Modbus TCP port (default `192.168.250.1:502`).
-Cellular antenna through panel door.
-4. **Power**: 24 VDC to OPTA.
-Notecard auto-claims to your Notehub project on first cellular session (≈5 min).
-5. **Validate**: Check Notehub for `cnc_summary.qo` notes within 60 minutes.
-One summary per hour, one alarm per event (when triggered).

-**When you're done:** You have continuous spindle load, cycle counts, alarm codes, operator IDs, and run/idle telemetry flowing to Notehub every hour, plus real-time cellular alarms on overload or fault transitions.
-Aggregate the summaries into an OEE dashboard; route alarms to your CMMS or on-call system via Notehub routes.

 ## 1. Project Overview

 **The problem.** A CNC (computer numerical control) machining center is a six-figure piece of capital equipment.
 The OEM who built it typically has zero visibility into what happens to it after delivery.
 Is the spindle running at 80% load twelve hours a day, or is it sitting idle because the shop scheduled it wrong?
 Is the same alarm code triggering every Tuesday morning — a pattern that, with data, is obviously a tooling-change reminder, but without data is an invisible warranty claim?
 Is a particular operator overriding the feed rate up to 140% on a finishing pass and burning through inserts?